mullerdavid/ctf_writeups/google24/PyCalc/WRITEUP.md

 From the length of the hash, it is md5.
 Checking `md5("1+1")` is exactly the used `d96e018f51ea61e5ff2f9c349c5da67d`.

-The md5 hash worsk with blocks (64 bytes).
+The md5 hash works with blocks (64 bytes).
 If we have a colliding block pair, appending the same to the both of them results in the same (new) hash.

 If we can generate a valid code and a different malicious one, we can bypass the check.